Industrial Pretreatment Program

 Are there Further Requirements?

 All industries are required to report to the Industrial Pretreatment Program any changes in their processes that could result in a change in their discharge.
-Periodic inspections must be allowed, if requested, in order to confirm compliance.
+Periodic inspections must be allowed, if requested, to confirm compliance.

 Commitment